julianthome/snake-love2d/README_en.md

 All the source code in this repository/directory is licensed under [MIT](./LICENSE.md).

-The sound files are licensed unter [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) lizenziert and were created by the authors of the game.
+The sound files are licensed unter [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) and were created by the authors of the game.

 The image files are licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
-THe original image files and authors are listed below.
+The original image files and authors are listed below.
 - apple.png: https://thenounproject.com/icon/apple-5609603/, Creator: https://thenounproject.com/alisonm112900/
 - snakehead_<x>.png: https://thenounproject.com/icon/snake-4483307/, Creator: https://thenounproject.com/ayub12/